-After doing it for some time, you can expect to make upwards of $20/hour or more flipping cell phones.
+After doing it for some time, you can expect to make upwards of $20/hour or more with phone flipping.
 The best part is you can do this on your own time and whenever you want.
 I'll outline the process on how to successfully flip smartphones for money.

 How to Make Money Flipping Cell Phones

 The principle of making money flipping things is simple.
-You buy something at a lower price and sell it at a higher price.
+You buy something at a lower price and then sell it at a higher price.
 However, you need experience and training to be able to actually make this work - but it is possible.
 When you think about it, successful businesses are based off of this "Buy Low, Sell High" concept.

 If you learn how to buy low and sell higher then you'll be able to flip whatever you'd like, not just cell phones.
 I first started flipping things for profit by going to garage sales or thrift stores and selling those items on eBay.
 Learn how to apply this concept and work for yourself by buying cell phones and selling them for a higher price to make a profit.